-At June 30, 2018, the carrying amount of the Service Center's deposits was \$1,731,714 and the bank balance was \$1,770,185.
-Of the bank balance, \$1,534,478 was covered by federal depository insurance and \$235,707 was collateralized with securities held by the pledging institution's trust department not in the Service Center's name.
-Although all statutory requirements for the deposit of money had been followed, non-compliance with federal requirements would potentially subject the Service Center to a successful claim by the Federal Deposit Insurance Corporation.
+At year-end, \$152,921 of the Service Center's bank balance of \$836,397 was exposed to custodial credit risk.
+Although the securities were held by the pledging financial institutions' trust department in the Service Center's name and all statutory requirements for the investment of money had been followed, noncompliance with Federal requirements could potentially subject the Service Center to a successful claim by the FDIC.